jgransac/GettingCleaningData-CourseProject/README.md

 # GettingCleaningData-CourseProject
 Work done for GettingCleaningData CourseProject - June2015

+**Introduction**
+Here we are explaining what the the script Run_analysis.R does in technical details regarding the UCI HAR original raw Dataset.
+In terms of practice, this generates a tidy data text file that meets the principles that follows:
+* each variable measured  is in one column,
+* each different observation of each variable is in a different row,
+* the tidy dataset contains some measures relative on one specific tests which is based on Samsung smartphones where 30 different subjects wear a smartphone that captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

+**Details on output**
+Finally, the tidy dataset contains observations according to rules explicited by Hadley Whickham's paper (http://vita.had.co.nz/papers/tidy-data.pdf), all columns contains header with explicit names that are defined in the CodeBook.md, there is no duplicate columns.
+At the end, we have a tidy data set of 180 rows , 69 columns.

+**Note**
+We kept some standard deviation and mean measurements in the tidy dataset , exclusing those with names like MeanFreq and gravityMean because those ones are not measurements that comes from calculation on the mean or std.
+Indeed, these measurements are based on a mean frequence and mean gravity.

+**SCRIPT**
 For this course project, we have done a Run_analysis.R file that contains:
 - 5 steps functions named Step1_Merge(), Step2_Extract(df_from_step1_function), Step3_NameActivity(df_from_step2_function), Step4_DescriptiveVariableNames(df_from_step3_function), Step5_IndependentTidyData(df_from_step4_function).